-Based on the available data, the chemical has moderate acute inhalation toxicity with a reported median lethal concentration (LC50) of 2.06 mg/L for males and 4.44 mg/L for females.
+Based on the available data, TODI has moderate acute inhalation toxicity with a reported median lethal concentration (LC50) in rats of 2.06 mg/L for males and 4.44 mg/L for females.

 The chemical is expected to be an extreme skin sensitiser.
-In a guinea pig maximisation test (GPMT) a sensitisation rate of \geq 80% was observed following intradermal induction at \leq 0.1%.
+In a guinea pig maximisation test (GPMT) a sensitisation rate of $\ge$ 80% was observed following intradermal induction at $\le$ 0.1%.

-As a diisocyanate the chemical has structural alerts for protein binding and endpoint specific alerts for respiratory sensitisation.
-Based on read across data from HDI, MDI and TDI, the chemical is expected to be a respiratory sensitiser.
-These read across chemicals are classified for respiratory sensitisation (SWA n.d.-a).
-The chemicals have been shown to cause respiratory sensitisation in humans.
-The evidence of respiratory sensitisation is supported by data from several animal studies in which the production of specific antibodies and the impairment of pulmonary function as a consequence of exposure to diisocyanates via inhalation were demonstrated.
+As a diisocyanate, TODI has structural alerts for protein binding and endpoint specific alerts for respiratory sensitisation.
+Based on read across data from HDI, MDI and TDI, TODI is expected to be a respiratory sensitiser.
+These read across chemicals are classified for respiratory sensitisation (SWA n.d.-a) and have been shown to cause respiratory sensitisation in humans.
+The evidence of respiratory sensitisation is supported by data from several animal studies in which the production of specific antibodies and the impairment of pulmonary function were demonstrated as a consequence of exposure to diisocyanates via inhalation.

-Based on information on structurally related diisocyanates the chemical may cause adverse effects in the respiratory tract following repeated inhalation exposure.
+Based on information for structurally related diisocyanates, TODI may cause adverse effects in the respiratory tract following repeated inhalation exposure.

-Based on available data including data on structurally related diisocyanates, the genotoxicity potential is equivocal.
-TODI was positive in in vitro genotoxicity studies, but it is uncertain whether these results were affected by instability in the aprotic polar solvents.
-Although TODI was negative in in vivo studies there was uncertainty whether the chemical has reached the target tissues.
+The genotoxicity potential of TODI is equivocal based on available data, including data on structurally related diisocyanates.
+Positive results were seen in in vitro genotoxicity studies for TODI, but it is uncertain whether these results were affected by instability in the aprotic polar solvents.
+Although TODI was negative in in vivo studies there was uncertainty whether the chemical had reached the target tissues.
 Mostly negative results were reported for structurally related diisocyanates in in vivo inhalation genotoxicity tests.
-However, there is uncertainty whether this would be sufficiently bioavailable in vivo.
-The potential metabolite TODA is classified on the HCIS with the hazard category 'Germ cell mutagenicity - category 2' and 'hazard statement 'H341 (Suspected of causing genetic defects).
+However, there is uncertainty around sufficient bioavailability in vivo.
+The potential metabolite TODA is classified on the HCIS with the hazard category 'Germ cell mutagenicity - Category 2' and 'hazard statement 'H341 (Suspected of causing genetic defects).

 The structurally related diisocyanates MDI and TDI are suspected human carcinogens on the basis of experimental evidence in animals.
 MDI and TDI both have the same diisocyanate functionality as TODI and have the potential to metabolise to carcinogenic amines.
-Based on read across from MDI and TDI, hazard classification for the carcinogenicity for the chemical is warranted (see Hazard classifications relevant for worker health and safety).
+Based on read across from MDI and TDI, carcinogenicity hazard classification for TODI is warranted (see Hazard classifications relevant for worker health and safety section).
 Although the potential metabolite, TODA is a known carcinogen there is uncertainty whether this metabolite would be sufficiently bioavailable in vivo to cause carcinogenic effects.